dendronhq/dendron-site/vault/dendron._ref.web-ui.md

 ## Quickstart

-To get started, set [[enableWebUI|dendron.topic.config.dendron#enablewebui]] to true and then reload your workspace to enable.
+To get started, set [[enableWebUI|dendron.ref.config.dendron#enablewebui]] to true and then reload your workspace to enable.

 ## Components